gabriel-logan/The-Rings-of-Power/frontend/README.md

-# Frontend - Getting Started
+# Frontend - Getting Started.

 To set up the project, follow these steps: